-VII.2.
-Statutory audit of accounts and supervision Principle: The supervisory body should establish and monitor clear and transparent formal procedures on the company's their relationship with the statutory auditor as well as on the supervision of compliance, by the auditor with rules regarding independence imposed by law and professional regulations VII.2.1.
+Corporate Governance Code Assessment Reference to the Corporate Governance Report /Comments VII.
+Financial statements VII.1.
+Financial information Principle VII.A : The supervisory body should, with that the managing body complies with its duties w standards for the company, and when establishing management, internal control, and internal audit.
+Principle VII.B : The supervisory body should proposed the attractory and the second should proposed the second should proposed the second should proposed the second should proposed to the second should proposed the second should proposed the second should proposed the second should proposed to the second should propo hen choosing suitable system appropriate accounting policies and ms of financial reporting, risk VII.1.1. audit and the statutory audit of accounts.
+The supervisory body's internal regulation should impose the obligation to supervise the suitability of the preparation process and the disclosure of financial information by the managing body, including suitable accounting policies, estimates, judgments, relevant disclosure and its consistent application between financial years, in a duly documented and communicated form.
+Adopted Part 1, Chapter 7.1.3. ss.
+III.38 and III.55 VII.2.
+Statutory audit of accounts and supervision Principle : The supervisory body should establish a on the company's their relationship with the statut compliance, by the auditor with rules regarding in regulations tory auditor as well as on the supervision of VII.2.1.
 The supervisory body shall, in accordance with the applicable legal framework, define the supervisory procedures to ensure the statutory auditor's independence.
-Not Adopted Part I, Chapter 7.1.2. s.
+Not Adopted Part 1, Chapter 7.1.2. s.
 III.38, V.46 The Audit Committee supervises the independence of the Statutory Auditor, particularly with regard to the rendering of non-audit or additional services, and also his suitability for the exercise of his functions.
 The supervision of the independence of the Statutory Auditor is based on a regular contact with him, through which it requests him to indicate the absence of circumstances that may hinder his independence, as well as the due treatment of any information that may be obtained by the Audit Committee on the matter, within the scope of its functions.
 VII.2.2.
 The supervisory body should be the main interlocutor of the statutory auditor in the company and the first recipient of the respective reports, having the powers, namely, to propose the respective remuneration and to ensure that adequate conditions for the provision of services are ensured within the company.
-Adopted Part I, chapter 7.1.2. s.
+Adopted Part 1, chapter 7.1.2. s.
 III.38, V.45 VII.2.3.
 The supervisory body should annually assess the services provided by the statutory auditor, their independence and their suitability in carrying out their functions, and propose their dismissal or the termination of their service contract by the competent body when this is justified for due cause.
 Adopted Part 1, chapter 7.1.2. s.
-111.38, V.45
+III.38, V.45

-3. OTHER INFORMATION
+3. Other information